Hugo Fjelsted Alrøe, PhD, Scientific Consultant

 Hi!
-My area of expertise is philosophy of science and ethics, mainly in relation to interdisciplinary and participatory research in the field of food, agriculture and environment.
+My area of expertise is philosophy of science and ethics, mainly in relation to interdisciplinary and participatory research in the field of sustainable food and agriculture.

-In philosophy of science I place myself in the pragmatist tradition from Charles S. Peirce, inspired by later scientists and thinkers such as Niels Bohr, Gregory Bateson, Robert M. Pirsig and Niklas Luhmann.
+In philosophy of science I place myself in the pragmatist tradition from Charles S. Peirce.
 I work with a perspectivist framework in line with Ronald Giere’s scientific perspectivism, but with a cross-disciplinary focus.
-Important theoretical fields in my work are Peircean semiotics, biosemiotics and social systems theory.
+Important theoretical fields in my work are semiotics, biosemiotics and autopoietic and social systems theory.

-In ethics I am mainly inspired by Hans Jonas’ ethics of responsibility, but also by Aldo Leopold’s land ethic and more recent work in technological and environmental ethics.
-I focus on the ethics of knowledge and science and ethics in relation to societal, technological and ecological systems, including recent systemic ethical concepts such as sustainability, precaution and ecological justice.
+In ethics I am inspired by Hans Jonas’ ethics of responsibility and systemic approaches in environmental ethics.
+I focus on the ethics of knowledge and science as well as on ethics in relation to societal, technological and ecological systems, including recent systemic ethical concepts such as sustainability, precaution and ecological justice.

 I have a background in agricultural science and a PhD in systemic research methodology and ethics from 2001.
-In 2002 I founded the international online Organic Eprints research archive, which now contains more than 15000 research papers.
+In 2002 I founded the international online Organic Eprints research archive, which now contains more than 20.000 research papers.
 In 2004-2005 I served as expert member of the global task force on rewriting the principles of organic agriculture.
+2008-2014 I developed and taught the course in Philosophy of agricultural science at Aarhus University.
 2011-2014 I was project leader of the Danish interdisciplinary and participatory research project MultiTrust (www.multitrust.org), and Work Package leader in the crossdisciplinary EU research project HealthyGrowth (www.healthygrowth.eu).
-2008–2014 I developed and taught the course in Philosophy of agricultural science at Aarhus University.
-Full CV below.
+From 1998 to 2010 I was employed at the International Centre for Research in Organic Food Systems (ICROFS) as researcher and senior researcher.
+2011-2014 I was associate professor in philosophy of science and ethics at the Department of Agroecology, Aarhus University.
+2015-2016 I was scientific officer at ICROFS, University of Aarhus Foulum, and in 2011 and 2016 I was visiting academic at the Centre for sustainability (CSAFE) at University of Otago, New Zealand, and scientific consultant at the New Zealand Sustainability Dashboard project.
+Presently, I work as consultant for ICROFS on the development of the Organic Eprints research archive and as scientific consultant for the Agriculture Food and Environment Program at Tufts University on the development of a sustainable diets framework.
+Concurrently, I study Comparative Literature and Japanese at Aarhus University, and write prose and lyrics.

 Hugo Fjelsted Alrøe, Ph.D.